 In the begining, the boats ran only from Blakeney Quay to Blakeney Point.
 Over the years, demand and the siltation of the harbour led to a gradual migration to Morston quay and many more seal trips.
 With the new small boat, some trips can now also depart from Blakeney Quay depending on the tides.

 While all trips go to the seals, they do not land on Blakeney Point.
-This allows for extra time at the seal and tern colony and helps to preserve the natural environment of the reserve.
+This helps to protect the natural environment of the reserve and allows for extra time at the seal and tern colony.

 When you go with Bishop’s Boats they guarantee you will see seals.
 In the very unlikely event that you do not see any seals, they will offer you a free seal trip another day or 50% refund.